U.S. Department of Justice Funding and Resources

 Offers a search tool to locate public disposal locations for controlled substances.
 Users can enter a ZIP code or city and state information, and select a search radius from 5 miles up to a maximum of 50 miles.
 The result page lists the names, addresses, and maps of the disposal sites for the search criteria.

-Offers technical assistance to state and local agencies and organizations to strengthen justice systems, reduce recidivism, and improve policy and practice to increase equity and access to services for behavioral health, housing, education/employment, victim support, and more.
+Offers technical assistance to state and local agencies and organizations to strengthen justice systems, reduce recidivism, and improve policy and practice to increase access to services for behavioral health, housing, education/employment, victim support, and more.

 Provides information to law enforcement, courts, child welfare agencies, and schools on how they can create cross-sector collaborations to reduce the harmful effects of substance use on children and families.
 Includes 8 strategies for cross-sector collaboration and provides examples of successful collaboration projects.
 Considers factors related to addressing substance use in rural communities.